Revealed: The cheapest streets to buy a property in Norfolk

 Northwell Place in Swaffham follows with an average sale price of £103,800.

-- 9 What will the weather be like in Norfolk this week?
+- 5 Where will be the hottest place in Norfolk this weekend?

 In Broadland, the three cheapest streets are in the greater Norwich area.